Section 1: Introduction

 In developing the ARP ESSER III Plan, YSCD staff conducted consultation in the following ways:

-- During the month of July, the York County School Division shared the YCSD ARP ESSER III Stakeholder Survey on the division website for community feedback.
+- In July 2021, the York County School Division shared the YCSD ARP ESSER III Stakeholder Survey on the division website for community feedback.

 - Stakeholders included students, parents/families, administrators, teachers, support staff, and community members.